avl/aselect/README.md

 # A better way

-This crate suggests that futures should never be canceled, except potentially during shutdown or as a response to faults. `safe_select!` is a macro that allows writing select loops that never cancel futures.
+This crate suggests that futures should never be canceled, except potentially during shutdown or as a response to faults. `aselect!` is a macro that allows writing select loops that never cancel futures.